 - 1. Trading Name: The firm's trading name(s) as per the Central Bank's records will appear here.
 If these records are incorrect, the firm must select 'No' when asked 'Is this the correct trading name of the Firm'?
-In the case that the firm is no longer using one of the listed trading names or if a firm needs to register additional trading names which have not been registered with the Central Bank, please submit a Request Change via the Portal to add/remove trading names. - 2.
+In the case that the firm is no longer using one of the listed trading names please e-mail postauthorisations@centralbank.ie requesting the name be removed.
+If the firm has additional trading names which have not been registered with the Central Bank, please e-mail a scanned copy of your Companies Registration Certification confirming the registration of the name to postauthorisations@centralbank.ie requesting the names to be added. - 2.
 Legal Status: This field is prepopulated and will contain the legal status of the firm, i.e. whether the firm is a limited company, a partnership or a sole trader.
 The firm cannot edit this information. - 3.
 Correct Legal Status: The firm is asked if its legal status has changed.
+Firms who have changed their legal status and have not previously informed the Central Bank are required to send an email notifying the Central Bank of this change to postauthorisations@centralbank.ie.

 It should be noted that where a change in legal status results in a new legal entity (e.g. where the Central Bank's records state that the firm is regulated as a sole trader but the firm confirms that it is now a company), the authorisation status of the former entity cannot be transferred to the new entity.
 Under this scenario, the new legal entity cannot carry out the activities of the previous entity until authorised by the Central Bank to do so.